 In addition to inconsistent wait times and high fees, permit applicants must also navigate DEP's use of technical guidance documents as de facto regulations.
 The State RegData database does not consider additional regulatory restrictions outside the administrative code.
-An example of this is DEP's environmental justice policy, which says DEP will give enhanced scrutiny to certain kinds of permits in any U.S. census tract with 30 percent or more minority population or 20 percent of the population below the federal poverty line.25 The policy encourages permit applicants to host multiple public meetings and publish additional public notices.26 The Marcellus Shale Coalition noted in a comment letter on DEP's draft environmental justice policy, "The reality is that operators who wish to stay in the good graces of regulators to ensure that permits and other authorizations are timely considered have been conditioned by Department personnel effectively to consider suggestions such as this as regulatory obligations."27
+An example of this is DEP's environmental justice policy, which says DEP will give enhanced scrutiny to certain kinds of permits in any U.S. census tracts that meet a certain number of pollution burdens and socioeconomic factors.
+The policy encourages permit applicants to host multiple public meetings and publish additional public notices.
+The Marcellus Shale Coalition noted in a comment letter on DEP's draft environmental justice policy, "The reality is that operators who wish to stay in the good graces of regulators to ensure that permits and other authorizations are timely considered have been conditioned by Department personnel effectively to consider suggestions such as this as regulatory obligations."